Arizonagong/vCIES2020_Network-Analysis/README.md

 This repository includes **Lecture Videos**, **igraph R script & data files**, and **Gephi data files**.

 ##   1. Lecture Videos

-In this folder there are two video files.
-The first video file includes theory part of my lecture and the second video file is for the practice of the igraph and Gephi with the data files.
+In this folder, there are two links for the Youtube videos.
+The first video includes theory part of my lecture and the second video file is for the practice of the igraph and Gephi with the data files.

 ##   2. igraph R script & data files